jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 Each rectangle represents data, and each circle represents a task.
 Each is categorized by color:

 - Red means actively taking up resources.
-These are tasks executing in a thread or intermediate results occupying memory
+These are tasks executing in a thread, or intermediate results occupying memory

 - Blue means finished or released.
-These are already finished tasks or data that's been released from memory because it's no longer needed
+These are already finished tasks, or data that's been released from memory because it's no longer needed

 <img src="images/grid_search_schedule.gif" alt="Dask Graph Execution" style="width:100%">